Meletius of Antioch: Bishop of Sebaste

-Bishop of Antioch
+Patriarch of Antioch

 First period and exile

-According to Socrates Scholasticus, Meletius attended the synod of Seleucia in the autumn of 359, and then subscribed to the Acacian (Homoean) formula.
-Early in 360 he became bishop of Antioch, succeeding Eudoxius, who had been translated to the see of Constantinople.
+According to Socrates Scholasticus, Meletius attended the council of Seleucia in the autumn of 359 and then subscribed to the Acacian (Homoean) formula.
+Early in 360 he became patriarch of Antioch, succeeding Eudoxius of Antioch, who had been translated to the see of Constantinople.
 Early the following year (361), he was in exile.
 According to an old tradition, supported by evidence drawn from Epiphanius of Cyprus and John Chrysostom, this was due to a sermon preached before the emperor Constantius II, in which he revealed Homoousian views.
-This explanation, however, is rejected by G. F. Loofs on the grounds that the sermon contains nothing inconsistent with the Acacian position favoured by the court party; on the other hand, there is evidence of conflicts with the clergy, quite apart from any questions of orthodoxy, which may have led to the bishop's deposition.
+This explanation, however, is rejected by G. F. Loofs on the grounds that the sermon contains nothing inconsistent with the Acacian position favoured by the court party; on the other hand, there is evidence of conflicts with the clergy, quite apart from any questions of orthodoxy, which may have led to the patriarch's deposition.
 Meletius believed that truth lay in delicate distinctions, but his formula was so indefinite that it is difficult to grasp it with precision.
 He was neither a thorough Nicene nor a decided Arian.

-The successor of Meletius was Euzoeus, an Arian.
-In Antioch itself Meletius continued to have adherents, who held separate services in the apostolic church in the old town.
-The Meletian schism was complicated, moreover, by the presence in the city of another anti-Arian sect, stricter adherents of the Homoousian formula, maintaining the tradition of the deposed bishop Eustathius and governed at this time by the presbyter Paulinus.
-The synod of Alexandria (362) sent deputies to attempt an arrangement between the two anti-Arian churches; but before they arrived Paulinus had been consecrated bishop by Lucifer of Calaris.
+The Eustathians elected as rival patriarch the presbyter Paulinus.
+The synod of Alexandria (362) sent deputies to attempt an arrangement between the two anti-Arian churches, but before they arrived Paulinus had been consecrated patriarch by Lucifer of Cagliari.
 When in consequence of the emperor Julian's contemptuous policy Meletius returned, he found himself as one of three rival bishops.

+The Meletian Schism was a dispute in Antioch between two pro-Nicene groups; the Meletians, who maintained that the Father, Son, and Holy Spirit are three hypostases, and the older pro-Nicene group, the Eustathians, who preferred the language of a single hypostasis and described the Father, Son, and Holy Spirit as three prosopa (a Greek term which can mean both "person" and "mask").
+Basil of Caesarea objected that the Sabellians also used this term and that it does not make sufficient distinction between the Persons.
+Basil wrote:

+"It is not enough to count differences in the prosōpa.
+It is necessary also to confess that each prosōpon exists in a true hypostasis.
+The mirage of prosōpa without hypostaseis is not denied even by Sabellius, who said that the same God, though he is one subject, is transformed according to the need of each occasion and is thus spoken of now as Father, now as Son, and now as Holy Spirit".
+(Epistle 210.5.36–41.)

+Philip Schaff summarized the Meletian Schism as follows:

+"The doctrinal difference between the Meletians and the old Nicenes consisted chiefly in this: that the latter acknowledged three hypostases in the divine trinity, the former only three prosopa; the one laying the stress on the triplicity of the divine essence, the other on its unity".